Printer friendly version of this document.

 Parents must notify their child’s school when their home address changes and provide proof of their new residence.
 If families move out of Fairfax County, children are no longer eligible to attend Fairfax County Public Schools (FCPS) and will be withdrawn.

 The student must be accompanied by the person with whom he/she lives, either a parent or a court-appointed guardian or legal custodian.
-The accompanying adult may be required to present photo identification.
+The accompanying adult will be required to present photo identification.

 Physical presence of the parent in the residence of the child is required for tuition-free enrollment in FCPS.
 A change in enrollment status may be necessary if a parent initially enrolls the student but leaves Fairfax County.
 Virginia law and FCPS School Board policies and regulations set criteria regarding the enrollment of children by nonparents.
 Having legal custody is only one of the requirements that must be met.